daclepro-maker/OneUI-7-For-S8-S8-Note8/README.md

 - Fingerprint may not work in some banking apps due to outdated keystore

 ## Other:
-You may notice lag when installing it.
+-You may notice lag when installing it.
 It will dissapear shortly after.
-Phone may overheat when multitasking,gaming.
+-Phone may overheat when multitasking,gaming.
+-The Phone has Galaxy AI now.
 ## How to install:
 First, if you do have an SD card, do this steps:
 1. Format it to exFAT (needed!)